Veteran entertainment executive Samie Kim Falvey has been named president of Picturestart.

 Related Stories

-VIP+Olympics Screenings in Movie Theaters Highlight Exhibitors’ Need for Alternative Content
+Olympics Screenings in Movie Theaters Highlight Exhibitors’ Need for Alternative Content

 Tim Blake Nelson Talks Upcoming Western ‘Shoot’ and ‘Captain America': ‘I Couldn’t Respect Martin Scorsese More, but I Disagree When He Derides Marvel.
 It’s Not Over’